Wooden Floor Restoration Cost

 How Much Is Wooden Flooring Restoration?

-The average cost of restoring wood floors is normally around £4 to £25 per m², although this will depend on the type of restoration required.
+The average cost of restoring wooden flooring is normally around £4 to £25 per m² or in the region of £240 for a complete restoration job within a medium sized room, although this will depend on the type of restoration required.

-For a complete floor refurbishment, you may also want to have it sanded and oiled, which costs around £18 to £23 per m² while sanding and varnishing is typically priced at £15 to £20 per m².
+If you want to have it sanded and oiled, the cost will be approximately £18 to £23 per m² while sanding and varnishing is typically priced at £15 to £20 per m².

 Other options include staining to improve the colour of the wood, which ranges from £4 to £8 per m², while gap filling costs anywhere from £4 to £25 per m².